 - Use adaptive tools, for example, remote controls and telephones with large buttons to provide the individual with ample opportunities for independence.

 - Confirm your loved one has ongoing access to eye care, and notify the ophthalmologist and optometrist about the individual’s dementia diagnosis.

-If you need help at home in St. Louis or a nearby area, the knowledgeable Alzheimer’s disease care team at Continuum Care can help implement these tips and more to minimize the effects of vision problems.
+If you need in-home care, the knowledgeable Alzheimer’s disease care team at Continuum Care can help implement these tips and more to minimize the effects of vision problems.
 Our caregivers are trained to enable independence for those living with the challenges of Alzheimer’s disease.
-Reach out to us by calling (314) 863-9912 or (636) 861-3336.
+Reach out to us by calling (314) 863-9912 or (636) 861-3336 to learn more about our Chesterfield memory care team and the communities we serve.
 See our full service area here.